Informal midi kimono inspired pale gold silk wedding dress

 lou 1 informal kimono inspired short pale gold silk wedding dress

-Lou commissioned a simple Kimono style dress in soft sand-coloured silk satin to wear for her wedding day.
+Lou commissioned a simple informal midi wedding dress in a Kimono style.
+I chose soft sand-coloured silk satin to create this design.
 This dress was worn for a wedding day but was made to an evening dress budget, and so was not lined.

 lou 2 high neck custom bridal gown